felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_token.md

 #### Client authentication using client secret post

 A previously exchanged out-of-band static secret is used for authentication.
-The secret is added as a claim `client_secret` in the JSON payload of the POST request.
+The secret is added as a parameter `client_secret` to the payload of the POST request.

 #### Client authentication using JWT token (private_key_jwt)